 A week or two later, after I'd finished all the work for my BSc Hons thesis, I went out with my camera to find the lane still full of bumblebees with numbers on their backs.
 Pink38 was just outside the door as usual, on her clump of thistles, so I took her photograph.

 Everything you read on this site stems from that summer measuring tongue lengths, marking, following and recording flowers visited by bumblebees foraging in a farm lane in North East Scotland.
-I owe it all to the good nature of a few hundred bumblebees who tolerated me while they worked.
+I owe it all to the good nature of a few hundred bumblebees who tolerated me disturbing them while they worked.
 Very few of "my" bumblebees got angry at my intrusion in their lives.
-If you think I am being silly, after all how could I know when a bumblebee was getting annoyed with me, well visit the feeling threatened and the angry buzz sections, and you, too, will be able to tell when a bumblebee wants you to back off.
+If you think I am being silly, after all how could I know when a bumblebee was getting annoyed with me, well, visit the feeling threatened and the angry buzz sections, and you, too, will be able to tell when a bumblebee wants you to back off.